Brian Jones: Relationships and fatherhood

+Jones's first child was born in 1958 to a female friend.
+The baby, of unknown sex, was given up for adoption and, in contrast to Jones's other children, has either not learned of the relationship to Jones, or has not publicly identified themself as Jones's child.

-In late summer 1958, when both were aged 16, Jones' girlfriend, a Cheltenham schoolgirl named Valerie Corbett, became pregnant.
-Although Jones is said to have encouraged her to have an abortion, she carried the child to term and placed the baby for adoption.
-Jones quit school in disgrace and left home, travelling for a summer through northern Europe.
-During this period, he lived a bohemian lifestyle, busking with his guitar on the streets for money and living off the charity of others.
+In the summer of 1959, Jones's girlfriend – a Cheltenham schoolgirl named Valerie Corbett – became pregnant.
+Although Jones purportedly encouraged her to have an abortion, she carried the child to term, giving birth on 29 May 1960 and naming him Barry David.
+She soon placed the baby for adoption.
+The adoptive parents renamed the boy Simon.
+During this period, Jones lived a bohemian lifestyle abroad, busking with his guitar on the streets for money and living off the charity of others.
 Eventually, he ran short of money and returned to England.

 In November 1959, Jones went to the Wooden Bridge Hotel in Guildford to see a band perform.
 He met a young married woman named Angeline, and the two had a one-night stand that resulted in her pregnancy.
 Angeline and her husband decided to raise the baby, Belinda, born on 4 August 1960.
 Jones never knew about the pregnancy or her birth.

-In 1962, Jones applied for a scholarship to Cheltenham Art College.
-He was initially accepted into the programme, but two days later the offer was withdrawn after an unidentified acquaintance wrote to the college, calling Jones an irresponsible drifter.
-Later that year, on 22 October, Jones' girlfriend Pat Andrews gave birth to his third child, Julian Mark Andrews.
+In 1961, Jones applied for a scholarship to Cheltenham Art College.
+He was initially accepted, but the offer was withdrawn two days later after an unidentified acquaintance wrote to the college, calling Jones "an irresponsible drifter".
+Later that year, on 22 October, Jones's girlfriend Pat Andrews gave birth to his fourth known child, Julian Mark Andrews (known as Mark).
 Jones moved in with them and sold his record collection to buy flowers for Andrews and clothes for the newborn.

-In a television interview in 1965, Andrews stated that in the early days of their relationship, although she and Jones were both working, his interest in the guitar meant he didn't have much money for buying food or anything beyond paying the rent.
-According to Andrews, Jones was initially proud of Julian Mark (called Mark), but when the Rolling Stones acquired a manager, Brian was instructed not to be seen with either mother or child.
-Jones, she said, agreed, telling her she'd have to "put up with it for a few months" until the band had had some success.
+In a television interview Andrews stated that in the early days of their relationship, although she and Jones were both working, his interest in the guitar meant he did not have much money to buy food or anything beyond paying the rent.
+According to Andrews, Jones was initially proud of Mark, but when the Rolling Stones acquired a manager, Jones was instructed not to be seen with either mother or child.
+Jones agreed she said, telling her she would have to "put up with it for a few months" until the band had had some success.
 However, once the Stones did become successful, she noted Jones "just seemed to drift away", becoming more interested in famous people he met, and that she "never received a penny from Brian at all".
-In the same interview, Pat also noted she felt sorry for Brian as "he just uses people".
+In the same interview, Andrews also noted she felt sorry for Jones as "he just uses people".

 In early 1963, Jones began a relationship with Linda Lawrence.
-On 23 July 1964, Lawrence gave birth to Jones' fourth child, Julian Brian Lawrence.
+On 23 July 1964, Lawrence gave birth to Jones's fifth child, Julian Brian Lawrence.
 Lawrence later married Scottish folk/pop singer Donovan.
 They raised Julian together, changing his name to Julian Leitch.
-Two years later, while on tour, Jones met Italian-German model and actress Anita Pallenberg backstage and began a significant relationship with her.
-Jones became extremely abusive, at one point breaking his hand on Pallenberg's face.
-In 1967, Pallenberg left Jones for his bandmate Keith Richards, which added to tensions between Brian and Keith.